 About

-I’ve showcased my art in various group exhibitions, including those at Hertford Regional College (Ware), Waltham Cross Pavilion, and Courtyard Arts (Hertford).
-I exhibited my final university works at the University of Hertfordshire Final Degree Show (Hatfield) and the UH Graduate Exhibition ‘Border Line’ at Truman Brewery (Brick Lane, London).
+I’ve had the privilege of showcasing my work in exhibitions across Hertfordshire and London, including Hertford Regional College, Waltham Cross Pavilion, Courtyard Arts, the University of Hertfordshire Final Degree Show, and the UH Graduate Exhibition Border Line at Truman Brewery, Brick Lane.

 Follow on: